stephendade/apsync-Kakute/README.md

-# KakutePi Companion
+# APSync Companion

 ## Introduction
-This repository contains a series of scripts for running on a Raspberry Pi in order to configure it for running with the KakutePi board (though it will run on any Raspberry Pi with a flight controller connected to the UART).
+This repository contains a series of scripts for running on a Raspberry Pi in order to configure it for running with the Pi-Connect board (though it will run on any Raspberry Pi with a flight controller connected to the UART).

 The scripts are designed to be as automated as possible.